Ear Surgery in Portland, OR

 Am I a good candidate for an ear surgery?

 You are a good candidate for ear surgery at Dr. Bohley’s office in the Portland, Oregon or Vancouver, Washington area if your ears have reached their full size (about six years of age).
 A set-back ear surgery can be performed on both children and adults.
 This reduces the prominence of ears that stick out too much.
-If you are in good health and have realistic expectations from your surgery, you must consult your Dr. Bohley.
+If you are in good health and have realistic expectations from your surgery, you may be a good candidate.
+A consultation with Dr. Bohley is needed to determine candidacy.

 Most patients are able to return to work and light activities within a week after surgery and final results are visible after two weeks.
 Small changes to your ear may continue to occur for up to 12 months.

 For the first 24 hours post-surgery, it is important to have a family member or friend stay with you for supervision.
+You will have dressings wrapped around your ears, which should be worn for the directed amount of time.
 For the first seven days, you must rest and try to keep your head elevated; do not rest on the operated ear to avoid throbbing and discomfort.
-Absorbable stitches are used and removal may not be required.
+Absorbable stitches are used, and removal may not be required.
+Results from ear surgery are typically life-long.

 What are my results like?